Sacred dance: Judaism

-Most branches of Judaism observe the festival of Simchat Torah, which includes dancing in synagogues.
+Judaism observes the festival of Simchat Torah, which includes dancing in synagogues.

 The Hasidic movement, which dates from the 18th century, practices dancing in a religious context.
-Dancing is also an important part of the celebrations at a Jewish wedding.

 Christianity

 Some Christian traditions make use of liturgical or worship dance, but it has long been controversial within the church.
 It has been supported, sometimes fervently, by both priests and Christian scholars; and opposed, sometimes stridently, by others who for example wrote some 157 tracts against dance between 1685 and 1963.
-The early church was largely in favour of dance, as in the 2nd century AD Acts of John which states that "Grace danceth.
+The early church was largely in favour of dance, with the eminent Church Father Augustine arguing that Christian dance ought to be orderly according to a reasoned rhythm, in harmony with the Jewish tradition, but in contrast to ecstatic Greco-Roman dance.
+A typical early Christian dance is the 2nd century AD circle dance in the Acts of John which states that "Grace danceth.
 I would pipe: dance ye all.
 The whole world on high hath part in our dancing."
 Circle dance is used, in its more meditative form, in worship within religious traditions including the Church of England.
 In northern Greece and southern Bulgaria, in the annual celebrations for Saint Constantine and Saint Helen, dancers perform the Anastenaria, a fire-walking ritual, as the climax of three days of processions, music, dancing, and animal sacrifice.